-Management has evaluated subsequent events through November 2, 2022, the date that the financial statements were available to be issued.
-Management has determined that no event requiring disclosure or significantly impacting disclosures has occurred.
+Management has evaluated subsequent events through October 7, 2024, the date that the financial statements were available to be issued.
+Management has determined that, other than lease agreement described below, no event requiring disclosure or significantly impacting disclosures has occurred.

-Note 2: Contributions Receivable
+Note 2: Contributions and Government Grants Receivable

-Unconditional contributions receivable are estimated to be collected in the year ending December 31, 2022.
+Unconditional contributions and government grants receivable are estimated to be collected in the year ending December 31, 2024.
 No fair market value adjustments have been made to the value of contributions receivable.